*Stats As Of 6/1/06

 If a scout is looking for tools, they don't come much toolsier than high school outfielder, Hunter Ovens.
-A righty swinging speedster with big power potential, scouts believe he is that rare breed commonly known as the five-tool player.
+The righty swinging speedster with big power potential, scouts believe he is that rare breed commonly known as the five-tool player.

 25. Damon Sublett (IF, Wichita St.) - .394, 165 AB, 9 2B, 10 HR, 45 RBI, 31 BB, 34 K, 12 SB

-Perhaps the best offensive second baseman in the country, Sublett has firmly established himself as an elite draft prospect heading into his 2007 campaign.
+Perhaps the best offensive second baseman in the country, Sublett has firmly established himself as an elite draft prospects heading into his 2007 campaign.
 He possesses surprising power, an excellent batting eye and good speed that scouts love.

 26. Nathan Vineyard (OF/LHP, Woodland HS)

-One of the top high school two-way stars, Vineyard may profile better as southpaw pitcher, given that he is more polished on the mound and is already pumping 90 MPH fastballs.
+One of the top high school, two way stars, Vineyard may profile better as southpaw pitcher, given that he is more polished on the mound and is already pumping 90 MPH fastballs.
 But, scouts find it difficult not to be intrigued by his lefty power in the batter's box.